atxsinn3r/atxsinn3r.github.io/writeups/regex.md

 * Tell me if an input is a legal IPv4 string, where each octet must be a decimal between 0 to 255.
 * IPv4 in decimal format is not considered.
-* The check is executed 0x8000 times, which is roughly about half a million.
+* The check is executed 0x8000 times.

 For example, the check should accept this: